odinuv/web/articles/sql-join/index.md

 will return `7.5`.
 This means that for example for person height, you cannot replace an unknown value with 0.
-As you can see in the above example, doing so will return wrong results for e.g *average person height*.
+As you can see in the above example, doing so will return wrong results for e.g. *average person height*.
 Therefore it is very important to use NULL values where needed.

 ## Joining Tables